lakshaykun/memoryManager/README.md

    - Computes memory requirements for page tables.
    - Reports allocated memory and available (free) physical memory.
    - Measures page hits and misses for each task.
+   - Calculates execution times for each task.
+   - Measures memory usage for each task.
+   - Measures memory usage for each page table implementation.
+   - Measures invalid virtual page numbers.

 4. **Input/Output Module**:
    - Reads trace files with tasks' memory requests.